New-look Hermon team just keeps on winning

 “We take a lot of pride in our defense.
 That’s our main focus.
 We make sure our defense is strong behind our pitcher,” said Windsor.

-Scoring runs certainly hasn’t been an issue for Hermon as the Hawks have scored at least 13 runs in five of their eight wins and they’ve scored at least six in all of them.
+Scoring runs hasn’t been an issue for Hermon, which has scored at least 13 runs in five of its eight wins and has posted at least six in all of them.

-Speedy junior left fielder Laura Zenk is a top-notch lead-off hitter from the left side and also has some power as shown by her game-winning three-run homer against Old Town.
+Speedy junior left fielder Laura Zenk is a top-notch leadoff hitter from the left side and also has some power as shown by her game-winning, three-run homer against Old Town.

 Zenk is followed in the potent lineup by MacManus, a second baseman when she isn’t pitching, Perry and Oakes, who plays third when she isn’t in the circle.